Thyroglobulin Antibodies (TGAB) Testing

 Women tend to report higher thyroglobulin antibodies blood levels in their blood than men.

-As many as one in four women tested have high levels of Thyroglobulin Antibodies
+As many as one in five women tested have high levels of Thyroglobulin Antibodies

 of people have Thyroglobulin Antibodies blood levels in the normal range.
 Do you?